Skip to content

 • Type is the type of the variable, which must be a valid Mojo type.

-• value is the initial value of the variable, which must be a valid literal of the specified type.
+• value is the value to put assigned to the variable, which must be a valid literal of the compatible types.

 mojo